Debbie Palmer: Early life and career

-Debbie Palmer was born in 1951, the only child of actress and model Ann Palmer, becoming a single mother after leaving her college sweetheart-husband in Dallas.
-When Debbie was three years old her mother moved them from Dallas to Hollywood, with frequent stays with Ann's parents in Terrell, Tx., where Debbie and her cousin Sharon grew up like best friends.
-Debbie loved riding horses and competing in beauty pageants, she was a in Miss California contest and many Desert contest, placing in all and most of all, the sweetheart of Mounted Police Rodeo in 1969 and "World's Ideal Miss" of the Red River District's Our Little Miss pageant in 1970.
+Palmer was born in 1951, the only child of actress and model Ann Palmer, who become a single mother after leaving her college sweetheart-husband in Dallas.
+When Debbie was three years old her mother moved them from Dallas to Hollywood, with frequent stays with Ann's parents in Terrell, Texas, where Debbie and her cousin Sharon grew up like best friends.
+Debbie loved riding horses and competing in beauty pageants.
+She was a in Miss California contest and many Desert contests, placing in all.
+She won “Sweetheart of Mounted Police Rodeo” in 1969 and "World's Ideal Miss" of the Red River District's Our Little Miss pageant in 1970.
 She graduated from Palm Springs High School while working as a model in Los Angeles and Palm Springs, California.
-She intended to start college but waited too late to register and so took a job in a Beverly Hills stock broker's office.
+She intended to start college, but waited too late to register, so took a job in a Beverly Hills stock broker's office.
 Shortly before her 19th birthday, Debbie returned to the Dallas area, getting an apartment with a friend in the Carrawood complex in North Dallas, where her neighbors crowned her "Miss Carrawood".